310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “I assure you that I will always be by your side…♪”

-“Up next is a song that will cheer you up!
+“Up next is an energetic song that will cheer you up!
 It’s time for ‘Suisei HALATION’…☆”
 {% endbubble %}

 ### MC 4